yann-mabsilico/yann-mabsilico.github.io/content/docker.md

 Containers don't have tags, they have names.
 Upon being run for the first time, a name for the container is generated automatically in an ubuntuesque way.
 The `NAMES` (plural, does it mean you can assign multiple names to a container?) column is obviously the last column of `docker ps -a`.

+## ID hashes
+The result of listing commands contain ids for both images and containers.
+These ids are twelve character long hexadecimals.
+When using these ids (in the commands below), you (unless extreme circumstances) don't need to type all twelve characters.
+All you need to type is enough characters (starting from the left) to make it uniquely identifying.
+As an example, if only one container id starts with *2*, then we can simply use *2* instead of the full id to identify this container.

 ## Build an image and run it with tags

 	docker build . --tag production